liamzebedee/metric/README.md

  - metrics are dynamically computed functions written in JavaScript, a record is just a JSON object
  - it's all built with web tech, it's real-time using Meteor and React
  - as a result of its client-server architecture, it can be hosted and accessed from multiple clients, and the metric computation thread is separated from the UI
+ - unlike Excel, we also can handle and do natural arithmetic on dates and hours/mins/seconds

 ## Install
  1. Install [Meteor](https://www.meteor.com/)